ElementsProject/peerswap/docs/signetguide_lnd.md

 EOF
 ```

-Start the bitoin daemon in signet mode
+Start the bitcoin daemon in signet mode

 ```bash
 bitcoind